 Sustainable Harvest has developed a rigorous trading system that connects producers to roasters through transparent terms of trade.
 Called Relationship Coffee, Sustainable Harvest creates venues for buyers and sellers to engage directly with each other, tracks and assembles data to measure the effect of these relations in producing communities, and works with producers to develop more effective organizations to improve the quality and marketability of their coffees but also for pursuing community well-being.

 Project Based Work

-Conversational competency in Spanish is a requirement for participation in this program.
-You must, with the occasional help of a dictionary, be able to read official documents such as development plans and program reports.
-Capacity to read academic texts is valuable but will not be required.
-You must be able to verbally express yourself and convey basic ideas.
+Conversational competency in Spanish is needed for participation in this program.
+Students need to be able to read, with the occasional help of a dictionary, official documents such as development plans and program reports.
+Capacity to read academic texts is valuable.
+You also need to be able to verbally express yourself and convey basic ideas.
 Being able to order drinks and snacks or ask directions is not sufficient.

 Living in Colombia

 Some work will be conducted in the coop offices but will also involve considerable time spent in the countryside.
 All necessary precautions will be taken to ensure a safe and rewarding experience in Colombia.

 The Colombia program will approach the problems of theory and practice in an integrated fashion.
 Students participating in the program will conduct research and engage with the community and organizational practice in small urban and rural settings.
 The presumption is that good practice requires good theory and good theory is an outcome of good practice.

 - Ends: 31 July 2018 (Dates may change)

 - Open to: Graduate and Advanced Undergraduate students from The New School as well as other universities

 - Supervisor: Chris London